What You'll Learn

 Stack Your Certificate Into a Degree

 Stackable credential pathways allow you to earn multiple credentials by completing courses that meet overlapping requirements.
 In the short term, you can earn your nonprofit management certificate.
-Once completed, those four courses can count toward either a master’s degree in management or a master’s in museum studies.
+Once completed, those four courses may count toward either a master’s degree in management or a master’s in museum studies.

 This stackable pathway offers an efficient, cost-effective way to earn short-term credentials to help fill immediate skill gaps and acquire specialized knowledge while building a foundation for long-term success that showcases your expertise in the field.